-3. State Estimation Based Inverse Dynamics Controller (SEBIDC)
+3. Estimator Based Inverse Dynamics Controller (EBIDC)

 In hybrid systems, for the controller design, its mode switching property has also to be taken in to account.
 For such processes, model based control schemes are proposed in the literature ([12], [13], [19], [20], [21] and [22]) for obtaining the satisfactory control of the output variables.
-In this work a model based control namely inverse dynamics controller (IDC) have been implemented for controlling the nonmeasurable states of Hybrid System.
-The objective of this section is to review the non-linear dynamic control technique that can be applied to develop a non-measurable level control system that is valid over the entire operating region of the hybrid three-tank system which is described below.
+In this work a model based controller namely inverse dynamics controller (IDC) is implemented for controlling the non-measurable states of Hybrid System.
+The objective of this section is to review the non-linear dynamic controller technique that can be applied to develop a non-measurable level control system that is valid over the entire operating region of the hybrid three-tank system described below.